piyushpandey758/Technocolabs-Internship-Project/README.md

 # Mini Project
-A model that can differentiate healthy people from people having parkinson's disease.
+Built a model that can differentiate healthy people from people having parkinson's disease.